-- (c) The Employer will cover the cost of a bus pass for any regular employee opting not to bring their vehicle or the Employer shall pay for a Lot F (or equivalent) parking pass for each regular employee. - (d) The Employer will cover the cost of a universal bus pass for the semester on proof of registration for any casual/part-time employee having worked a minimum of 120 hours in a semester.

-(e) The Employer will cover the cost of one month parking, on proof of receipts for the day shifts occur, or for any casual/part-time employee having worked a minimum of 120 hours in a semester.
+- (1) When an employee working in The Well and Well To Go is required to work after 9:00 p.m., the Employer is required to pay for the employee parking in F lot. - (b) The Employer will cover the cost of a bus pass for any regular employee opting not to bring their vehicle or the Employer shall pay for a Lot F (or equivalent) parking pass for each regular employee. - (c) The Employer will cover the cost of a universal bus pass for the semester on proof of registration for any casual/part-time employee having worked a minimum of 120 hours in a semester. - (d) The Employer will cover the cost of one month parking or a monthly transit bus pass, on proof of receipts for the day shifts occur, or for any casual/part-time employee having worked a minimum of 120 hours in a semester.